-Pilot and feasibility studies, regardless of the number of subjects, require the same scrutiny as full-scale research projects and must be submitted for HSRB review and approval.
+Pilot and feasibility studies, regardless of the number of participants, require the same scrutiny as full-scale research projects and must be submitted for HSRB review and approval.
 Pilot and feasibility studies should be identified as such in the HSRB application.
-Subjects should be told that the study is a pilot.
+Participants should be told that the study is a pilot.

 Projects that use previously gathered human subjects data, and that meet the definition of human subjects research, require HSRB review.
 However, under certain conditions, researchers may seek Broad Consent (consent for future research for which full specifics are not known at the time of the original application) that allows for subsequent use of participant data or biospecimens.
 In this case, the following conditions apply: